Backgrounder on Biological Effects of Radiation

 The data on links between radiation exposure and cancer are mostly based on populations receiving high level exposures.
 Much of this information comes from survivors of the atomic bombs in Japan and people who have received radiation for medical tests and therapy.
 Cancers associated with high-dose exposure (greater than 50,000 mrem, or 500 mSv—500 times the NRC limit to the public) include leukemia, breast, bladder, colon, liver, lung, esophagus, ovarian, multiple myeloma and stomach cancers.

 The time between radiation exposure and the detection of cancer is known as the latent period.
 This period can be many years.
 It is often not possible to tell exactly what causes any cancer.
-In fact, the National Cancer Institute says other chemical and physical hazards and lifestyle factors (e.g., smoking, alcohol consumption and diet) make significant contributions to many of these same diseases.
+In fact, the National Cancer Institute says other chemical and physical hazards and lifestyle factors (e.g., smoking, alcohol consumption and diet) make a significant contribution to many of these same diseases.

 The data show high doses of radiation may cause cancers.
 But there are no data to establish a firm link between cancer and doses below about 10,000 mrem (100 mSv – 100 times the NRC limit).

 Even so, the regulations assume any amount of radiation may pose some risk.
 They aim to minimize doses to radiation workers and the public.
-The international community bases standards for radiation protection on something called the linear, no-threshold (LNT) model.
+The international community bases standards for radiation protection on something called the linear, no-threshold model.
 The idea is that risk increases as the dose increases.
 And there is no threshold below which radiation doses are safe.
 This model is a conservative basis for both international and NRC radiation dose standards.
 This means the model may overestimate risk.

 Many atomic bomb survivors in 1945 and emergency workers at the 1986 Chernobyl nuclear power plant accident experienced this syndrome.
-Among plant workers and firefighters battling the fire at Chernobyl, 134 received high radiation doses – 80,000 to 1,600,000 mrem (800 to 16,000 mSv) – and suffered from acute radiation sickness.
+Among plant workers and firefighters at Chernobyl, 134 received high radiation doses – 80,000 to 1,600,000 mrem (800 to 16,000 mSv) – and suffered from acute radiation sickness.
 Of these, 28 died within the first three months from their radiation injuries.
 Two workers died within hours of the accident from non-radiological injuries.

 Low doses spread out over a long period would not cause an immediate problem.
 The effects of doses less than 10,000 mrem (100 mSv) over many years, if any, would occur at the cell level.
 Such changes may not be seen for many years or even decades after exposure.